 Although primarily meant to improve the functionality and UI, “Google Now” was the most innovative aspect of this version of Android.

 Jelly Bean’s version could correctly guess what you were looking for, even before you went looking for it.
-Apart from the predictive feature, Jelly Bean was distinguished by its highly interactive alerts.
+Besides the predictive feature, Jelly Bean was distinguished by its highly interactive alerts.

 Version 4.1 was also notable for its in-built speech-to-text engine, called “voice typing” by users.
 As a result, overall performance improved, resulting in a buttery smooth user interface.